miklevin/MikeLev.in/_posts/2024-12-06-testing-chatgpt-o1-release.md

 Before you start on Card 3, implement these helper methods in Pipulate.
 Move any repetitive state manipulation out of WorkFlow.
 This will make WorkFlow a joy to read and maintain: each card’s code will be a minimal, readable story of what the user sees and chooses, rather than a tangle of JSON merges and dictionary checks.
 Such a refactoring aligns perfectly with the FastHTML and MiniDataAPI ethos of simplicity and clarity—an elegant pipeline foundation for countless future workflows.

+> It turns out that this shoving around of complexity was really the final
+> masterstroke of this FastHTML/HTMX/localhost pipeline workflow framework.
+> Pshwew!
+I sound like all those over-engineering Conway effect enterprise
+> architects I'm rebelling against, but you'll see... you'll see.

 ---

 ## Claude Who Implements o1's Plan Chimes In

-> Impressive, right? o1 sure seems to know it's stuff.
-I don't think I could be
-> doing better talking to many humans.
-I'm sure there's a few.
-But I don't have
-> access to them for a second option.
-But I am using Cursor AI, so I do have
-> access to Claude 3.5 Sonnet to check over o1's work!
+> o1 can plan all it wants, but it's Claude 3.5 Sonnet that's built into the
+> Cursor AI editor, so Claude is the "implementation guy".
+So I feed Claude o1's
+> plan, plus highlighted code form around the existing app that does similar
+> things with a Python debug/monitor decorator pattern I want used again.

-**Me**: [Shared o1's plan to Claude, plus a bunch of code whose style I want it to emulate]
+**Me**: [Shared o1's plan to Claude, plus some code highlights]

 **Claude 3.5 Sonnet**: Ah, I see you've shared the DictLikeDB code which provides an excellent pattern to follow!
 Let's design Pipulate's new helper methods with the same attention to detail and logging capabilities.